 Authors’ Note: If the material in the article has been previously presented or is planned to be published elsewhere in the future—in the same or modified form—a note should be included giving the details.

-- We prefer that authors use the software EndNote® or the Endnote feature in MS Word when compiling references.
+- We prefer that authors use citation software like EndNote® or the Endnote feature in MS Word, or the free, open-source software package Zotero, when compiling references.
 If references are created manually, the author will be responsible for renumbering all references in the text and reference section if changes are required.

 - References should be listed at the end of the article and should comply with the AMA Manual of Style (10th Edition).
 Citation examples are listed below.